ciciswann/project-writeups/README.md

 * **Keycap Set (pictured and from separate purchase):** NP PBT Crayon Keycap Set \
 * **Switches (separate purchase)**: Gateron Black Ink V2 Linears

+*Note:* It doesn't come with the cute guitar picks in the picture either.
+I just love them.

 ### Hardware Overview
 Nothing eventful to report.
 The build was very simple with the only issue I found to be the height of the silicone gaskets.
 They weren't high enough, so I just went with the poron gaskets and have had no issues with it so far.
 All my linear switches and stabilizers were lubed with Krytox 205G0.
 I may go back and holee mod the stabs later.